elixirhealth/design-docs/docs/DD04-key-service/README.md

 #### API

-Rather than working with individual public keys, the API defines most actions on sets of keys, since the use cases often involve working
+Rather than working with individual public keys, the API defines most actions on sets of keys, since the use cases often involve working with more than one.

 Endpoints:
 - `AddPublicKeys` add a set of public keys associated with a given entity ID
 - `GetPublicKeys` returns the full key info (including entity ID) given one or more public keys
 - `DisablePublicKeys` disables one or more public keys for sampling
-- `SamplePublicKeys` returns a sample of entity B's public keys for entity A to use
+- `SamplePublicKeys` returns a sample of entity B's reader public keys for entity A to use

 In order to preserve the historical record, public keys can only be added and disabled, but not deleted.